 In Wales you should also report any serious or unusual illness to CIW through the appropriate notification process.

 Download a range of resources and information from Public Health England that will help you cope with outbreaks of illness or infection in your setting.

 Guidance on Infection Control in Schools and other Childcare Settings- Public Health England

 Introduction to infections in childcare settings - Public Health England

 Prevention and control, including details of when to exclude ill children

 Exclusion table - when should you exclude ill children from your childcare setting, and for how long.
 This table is useful when explaining to parents why you can't accept their child into your setting.

-Effective handwashing in a childcare setting - this free EY smart training course will offer interesting ways to engage children in understanding why hand hygiene is so important.
+Effective handwashing in a childcare setting - this CEY smart training course will offer interesting ways to engage children in understanding why hand hygiene is so important.

 Cleaning the setting effectively - after any outbreak of illness and, indeed to prevent illness and infection, good hygiene and cleanliness is essential.
 This information gives good general guidance and advice on how to clean to prevent infection, including cleaning up blood and bodily fluids and keeping toys clean.

 Action checklist: diarrhoea and vomiting - checklist of action to take during and after an outbreak.